Connect to OceanBase Cloud by using a Tomcat connection pool

 This topic describes how to use a Tomcat connection pool, OceanBase Connector/J, and OceanBase Cloud to build an application for basic database operations, such as table creation, data insertion, data deletion, data modification, and data query.

-- You have registered an OceanBase Cloud account and have created a cluster instance.
-For details, refer to Create a cluster instance.
+• You have registered an OceanBase Cloud account and have created an instance.
+For details, refer to Create an instance.

 Note